 A number of cetacean species other than blue whales utilise the waters of the Bonney Upwelling at varying times of year.
 Our aerial surveys have sighted southern right, pygmy right, fin, sei, minke, humpback, sperm, long-finned pilot, killer, southern bottlenose, and Shepherd’s beaked whales, as well as common, bottlenose (two species), Risso’s and southern right whale dolphins (Gill et al., 2015).

-Blue Whale Study has always gathered data on species diversity whilst undertaking blue whale studies.
-We are particularly interested in the use of the upwelling by species of whales other than blue whales.
+Blue Whale Study has always gathered data on species diversity whilst undertaking blue whale studies, and we are very interested in the use of the upwelling by species other than blue whales.
 During recent years, humpback whale sightings appear to have increased significantly across much of the year.
 This is hardly surprising as humpbacks migrating along Australia’s east and west coasts have increased spectacularly in recent decades as their populations recover from whaling.
 Humpbacks have been sighted feeding on krill near Portland and should now be regarded as a potential competitor with blue whales for krill.
-This is an interesting situation in which a species that has recently been taken off the threatened list may now be posing an ecological threat to a species which remains well and truly on the threatened list.
-In any case Blue Whale Study has now decided to include humpbacks in our ecological studies, to attempt to monitor trends in humpback occurrence and behaviour, and interactions between these two iconic species.
+This is an interesting situation in which a species that has recently been taken off the threatened list could potentially pose an ecological threat to a species that remains well and truly on the threatened list.
+In any case Blue Whale Study now includes humpbacks in our ecological studies, to attempt to monitor trends in humpback occurrence and behaviour, and interactions between these two iconic species.

 Butler, A., F. Althaus, D. Furlani, and K. Ridgway.
 2002.
 Assessment of the conservation values of the Bonney upwelling area.
 A component of the Commonwealth Marine Conservation Assessment